pawij/pawij.github.io/_pages/teaching.md

 author_profile: true
 ---

-Here you can find details of my current teaching duties.
+Here you can find details of my current teaching, convening and supervision duties.

 Current modules
 ===